saitohirga/WSJT-X/Darwin/ReadMe.txt

 It is possible to run two instances of WSJT-X simultaneously.
 See "Section 16.2 Frequently asked Questions" in the User Guide.
-If you wish to run more than two instances simultaneously, the sysctl.conf file needs to be modified.
-Please email me with your requirements and I will provide a replacement sysctl.conf to suit.
+If you wish to run more than two instances simultaneously, the shmall parameter in the sysctl.conf file needs to be modified as follows.

+The shmall parameter determines the amount of shared memory which is allocated in 4096 byte pages with 50MB (52428800) required for each instance.
+The shmall parameter is calculated as:
+(n * 52428800)/4096  where 'n' is the number of instances required to run simultaneously.
+If you are using an Intel Mac, modify the shmall parameter in the sysctl.conf file using a Mac editor and then install in the /etc directory using the installation procedure described above for an Intel Mac.
+Remember to reboot your Mac afterwards.

+If you are using an M1 Mac, then simply issue the sudo sysctl -w kern.sysv.shmall=xxx command where xxx is the new value of shmall that is required.

+Note that the shmmax parameter remains unchanged.
+This is the maximum amount of shared memory that any one instance is allowed to request from the total shared memory allocation and should not be changed.

 If two instances of WSJT-X are running, it is likely that you might need additional audio devices, from two rigs for example.
-Visit Audio MIDI Setup and create an Aggregate Device which will allow you to specific more than one interface.
+Visit Audio MIDI Setup and create an Aggregate Device which will allow you to specify more than one interface.
 I recommend you consult Apple's guide on combining multiple audio interfaces which is at https://support.apple.com/en-us/HT202000.